rgscherf/boyfriend/README.md

 around to the other end.

 Loops terminate with an error if the sentinel value is x < -500 or x > 500.

+Printing uses the ASCII character set.
+The character you get is (mod val-at-data-pointer 127).

 ## Usage